 HCI College may offer a tuition refund to students who withdraw from the program.
-Based on the method of initial payment, refunds may be directed to source(s) from which the student's prepaid fees came, according to the schedule outlined below.
+Based on the initial payment method, refunds may be directed to the source(s) from which the student's prepaid fees came, according to the schedule outlined below.
 Any student wishing to withdraw should complete and sign the Withdrawal Form.
 The Withdrawal Form and procedure may be obtained at the Registrar's office.
-It is advised that a student wishing to withdraw visit the Financial Aid and Business Office to discuss the financial implications of withdrawing, if any.
+It is advised that a student wishing to withdraw visits the Financial Aid and Business Office to discuss the financial implications of withdrawing, if any.